Agoons20/Evaluating-Monetary-Policy-Impact-on-Inflation-and-Unemployment-Using-VAR-Model/README.md

-## Evaluating Monetary Policy Impact on Inflation and Unemployment Using VAR Model
+## Evaluating Monetary Policy Impact on Inflation and Unemployment Using Vector Autoregression Model

 ### Situation ✅